‘This was supposed to go away’: The battle to shape how the world viewed Ahmaud Arbery’s killing

 McMichael’s law enforcement certification was suspended in February 2019 after repeated failures to complete required training, according to documents from the Brunswick Judicial Circuit district attorney’s office, including a warning in 2014 that he had neglected to finish mandatory firearms and use-of-force courses.

-The U.S. Department of Justice is now investigating how local authorities handled the Arbery case, a review that Johnson and Barnhill have said they welcome.
-The prosecution is in the hands of Joyette M. Holmes, district attorney for Cobb County north of Atlanta.
+The U.S. Justice Department is now investigating how local authorities handled the Arbery case, a review that Johnson and Barnhill have said they welcome.
+The prosecution is in the hands of Joyette M. Holmes, district attorney for Cobb County, north of Atlanta.

 Attorneys for the McMichaels have said that their clients are being unduly vilified by an incomplete narrative driving public opinion about the case and say additional evidence will exonerate them — though they haven’t revealed what that evidence is.
 Bryan’s attorney, Kevin Gough, has not responded to requests for comment since his client’s arrest.

-The heightened attention on the case has elicited cautions optimism from those whose efforts to change the official narrative about Arbery’s death might have gone unnoticed if not for the leak of a cellphone video.
+The heightened attention on the case has elicited cautious optimism from those whose efforts to change the official narrative about Arbery’s death might have gone unnoticed if not for the leak of a cellphone video.
 But some worry that the political debate threatens to overshadow their goal of getting justice for Arbery’s family.

 As videos have emerged and arrests have been made, Richards, the brother of Arbery’s high school coach, said he has been troubled to see that people’s takes on Arbery’s final moments are based more on their biases and political views than on facts.